 4. Natural Person Certificate Application Process: Online Form → In-Person at Household Registration Office → Card Collection

-One sentence: Online is only for “filling out information” first; you must go to the household registration office in person at the end.
+One sentence: Online is only for “filling in information first,” the final step always requires visiting the household registration office in person.

 Step 1: Fill in the Application Online (RAC)